pankajdets/Building-Microservices-with-Spring-Boot-and-Spring-Cloud/springboot-restful-webservices-using-dto/README.md

         }

-We were using Spring Boot default execution handler
+We were using Spring Boot default exeception handler

 **Create Error Details Class to hold the custom Error Response**